lsigut/EC_workflow/README.md

 ## Manual QC guide

-Theoretically, manual QC is introducing subjectivity to the workflow and should be avoided.
+Theoretically, manual QC using `check_manually()` is introducing subjectivity to the workflow and should be avoided.
 However, in practice, certain events can occur that might be difficult to screen based on auxiliary data or the tests are not sensitive enough to capture them.
 It should be noted that data not falling within the expected range might represent interesting rare phenomena and should be carefully investigated before manual removal.
 The screening typically depends on the user experience with the site, considering meteo conditions and phenology.
 Examples of manually excluded half-hours could be those affected by precipitation, strong advection and unexpected technical issues.
 Neighbors of outlying values or isolated points can be good candidates for exclusion as they might have escaped the automated screening.
 Change of weather fronts can lead to unexpected energy fluxes that however reflect real conditions.
 In these conditions it could depend on the research question whether such cases should be excluded.

 ## Abbreviations